sinequa/sba-angular/docs/tipstricks/metadata.md

 Both the `sq-metadata` component and the `sq-facet-list` components let you filter the results based on the value of metadata (for `sq-metadata`, with the `filterable` and `excludable` parameters from `MetadataConfig`).

 Alternatively, you can apply these filters yourself by modifying the `Query` object and requesting new results to the server.
-To do so, ou can use the `SearchService` (from `@sinequa/components/search`):
+To do so, you can use the `SearchService` (from `@sinequa/components/search`):

 ```ts
 this.searchService.query.addFilter({field: 'category', value: "<a category>"}) // Apply the filter (to the Query)